pyomeca/bioptim/README.md

 This is how it will be referred to in the output data as well.
 The `function` is the function that modifies the biorbd model, it will be called just prior to applying the dynamics The signature of the custom function is: `custom_function(BiorbdModel, MX, **extra_parameters)`, where BiorbdModel is the model to apply the parameter to, the MX is the value the parameter will take, and the `**extra_parameters` are those sent to the add() method.
-This function is expected to modify the biorbd_model, and not return anything.
+This function is expected to modify the bio_model, and not return anything.
 Please note that MX type is a CasADi type.
 Anyone who wants to define custom parameters should be at least familiar with this type beforehand.
 The `initial_guess` is the initial values of the parameter.